In daily life we live with one view, the one in front of us. We can’t see the whole, but it doesn’t mean that this larger picture doesn’t exist.

 I wanted to create something that would encourage people to focus on love and what it means to them.
 I have a gift as an artist.
 I want to leave a gift of love for the world.

 Everything I've created since is grounded in love.
-Now that I’ve been painting these for over a year, I feel how different it is to paint each work with this intention.
-As I work, I meditate on the word love.
+After painting these for over a year, I know how different it is to paint each work with this intention.
+As I created these works, I meditated on the word love.
 I knew I couldn’t focus on the negative, it had to be the positive, if only for my physical health.
 The actual creation of the artwork is impacted by this meditation, this focus.

 I hope you feel it.